Do homeopathic remedies protect against X-rays, CT scans and other radiological procedures?

 Study 2: Again, German researchers exposed albino guinea pigs to X-rays until their skin reddened.
 Studies showed that homeopathic Apis mellifica not only had a protective effect for the guinea pigs but also a curative effect of about 50 percent on the X-ray reddened skin (Bildet, Guyot, Bonini, et al., 1990).4

-Comment: We do not condone or support the use of injurious animal studies as there has never been for them within homeopathy.
-The two above have been provided for the information they contain but the same observations could have been made with cell or plant models.
+Comment: We do not condone or support the use of injurious animal studies and there has never been a need for them within homeopathy.
+The two above studies have been presented for the information they contain but similar observations could have been made with cell or plant models.

 Two Important Remedies for Radiation Protection